crawl/crawl/crawl-ref/docs/crawl_manual.rst

 direction
   This moves one square.
-The direction is either one of the numpad cursor keys (try both Numlock on and off) or one of the Rogue vi keys (hjklyubn).
+The direction is either one of the numpad cursor keys (try both NumLock on and off) or one of the Rogue vi keys (hjklyubn).

 Shift-direction or / direction
   This moves straight until something interesting is found (like a monster).
 If